VR-25/acc/README.md

 #### Notes

-- `install.sh` and `install-tarball.sh` take an optional _parent installation directory_ argument (e.g., sh install.sh /data - this will install acc in /data/acc/).
+- `install.sh` and `install-tarball.sh` accept a custom _parent installation directory_ (e.g., `export installDir=/data; sh install.sh /data` - this will install acc in /data/acc/).

+- In addition to the above, `install-online.sh` also recognizes a custom parent installation directory supplied as follows: `sh install-online.sh %path%` (e.g., `sh install-online.sh %/data%`).

 - `install-online.sh` is the `acc --upgrade` back-end.

 - The order of arguments doesn't matter.

-- The default parent installation directories, in order of priority, are: `/data/data/mattecarra.accapp/files/`, `/sbin/.magisk/modules/` and `/data/adb/`.
+- The default parent installation directories, in order of priority, are: `/data/data/mattecarra.accapp/files/` (ACC App, `/data/adb/modules/` (Magisk) and `/data/adb/` (other root solutions).

 - No argument/option is strictly mandatory.
 The exception is `--non-interactive` for front-end apps.
 Unofficially supported front-ends must specify the parent installation directory.
 Otherwise, the installer will follow the order above.

-- Remember that unlike the other two installers, `install-online.sh` requires the _parent installation directory_ to be enclosed in `%` (e.g., sh install-online.sh %/data% --non-interactive).

-- The `--force` option to install-online.sh is meant for re-installation and downgrading.
+- The `--force` option to `install-online.sh` is meant for re-installation and downgrading.

 - `sh install-online.sh --changelog --non-interactive` prints the version code (integer) and changelog URL (string) when an update is available.
 In interactive mode, it also asks the user whether they want to download and install the update.